docksal/docksal/docs/custom-commands.md

 fin drush updb $1
 ```

-Note that this is a Drupal-specific command.

-### 2. Make the file executable
+Make the file executable

 ```
 chmod +x .docksal/commands/updb
 ```

 Now you can use it as if it was a regular fin command: `fin updb`.
 Passing parameters also works: `fin updb -y`.
 The command description will be visible in `fin help` and the full command help will be available via `fin help updb`.

+Note: `drush updb` this is a Drupal-specific example.

 ## Available variables